 Regardless, Cousins is a multi-time All-Star and arguably the most talented center in the league when healthy.
-Signing him would bring some much-needed star power back to Los Angeles.

-One option would be trading Cousins to Wizards in a deal centred around Otto Porter Jr. While Porter isn't close to being the perennial All-Star Cousins is, he's developed into a versatile defender and an elite 3-point shooter.
+One option would be trading Cousins to Wizards in a deal centered around Otto Porter Jr. While Porter isn't close to being the perennial All-Star Cousins is, he's developed into a versatile defender and an elite 3-point shooter.
 (Porter has knocked down an average of 1.8 3-pointers per game at a 43.7 percent clip over the last two seasons, making him one of the best spot-up shooters in the league).
 Sliding him into the starting lineup alongside Jrue Holiday and Anthony Davis would therefore give the Pelicans the 3-and-D wing they've been looking for.